Authentic Lessons for 21st Century Learning

 10 Minute(s)

-Use slides 2-3 to introduce the topic and learning objective.
+Use slides 2–3 from the attached Lesson Slides to introduce the topic and learning objective.

 Display slide 4.
-Explain the instructional strategy Critique the Bot to the students by asking them to read the prompt on the handout and then analyze and critique the AI generated feedback written below the prompt.
-Ask students to decide which one is more helpful to them as a student and to mark any observations, concerns about the output, or thoughts about the difference between the responses.
-Allow students 5 minutes to read and analyze.
+Introduce the Critique the Bot instructional strategy by having students read the prompt on the handout and then review the AI-generated feedback shown below it.
+Ask students to determine which response they find more helpful from a student perspective.
+Encourage them to mark any observations, concerns, or differences they notice between the two responses.
+Allow approximately five minutes for students to read and analyze the content individually.

 Explore